France aims for more deficit cuts as rating eyed

 France has not produced a balanced budget since 1974 but, like others, is struggling with low growth -- figures on Friday are expected to the economy expanded just 0.2 percent in the second quarter.

-Government officials have already said they will try to squeeze at least 3 billion euros (2.6 billion pounds) in extra revenues from the 2012 budget, to be debated from September.
+Government officials have already said they will try to squeeze at least 3 billion euros in extra revenues from the 2012 budget, to be debated from September.
 The Senate finance committee is eying between 5 and 10 billion.

 With an election just eight months away Sarkozy will steer clear of broad tax hikes, but a group of advisors have suggested slapping new taxes on the super-rich or nudging up value-added taxes from the current rate of 19.6 percent.